amroibrahim/DIYDoom/DIYDOOM/Week000/notes/README.md

 I will be sharing all my notes and my finding, I'm not looking to squeeze performance with my code, I hope to get a working version and later tune and optimize it.

-I'm not a graphics/game programming, so if spot an error you're welcome to correct me, suggest changes, or share your concerns and views.
+I'm not a graphics/game programming, so if you spot an error you're welcome to correct me, suggest changes, or share your concerns and views.
 You can open an issue or ping me on [twitter](https://twitter.com/AngryCPPCoder)

 Here is a list of resources and references.
 [Graphics Programming Black Book By Michael Abrash](https://www.drdobbs.com/parallel/graphics-programming-black-book/184404919) (Chapters 59, 60, 61, 62)